learntheropes/btcpay-booking/README.md

 [Demo](https://booking.learntheropes.xyz)

 ## Status
-The development of this project is currently paused, waiting for Peach Bitcoin to implement buy offers to resume the development
+The development of this project is currently paused, waiting for Peach Bitcoin to implement buy offers to resume the development.
-Under active development.
 - [x] Btcpay server api integration.
 Ready.
 - [x] Bitcoin checkout.
 On-chain and Lighning Network.
 Ready.
 - [x] Optional USDt checkout if configured on btcpay server.
 Ready
 - Fiat integration with Peach Bitcoin api.
 Under current development.
+- [ ] Fiat integration with Robosat.
+To be considered if feasible.
+- [ ] Fiat integration with Mostro.
+To be considered if feasible
 - [ ] Merchant control panel.
 Planned.
 - [ ] Calendar integration.
 Planned, with google calendar or better with a privacy focused calendar app that provides api.